Ylkylkylk/SMCFixer/README.md

 SMCFIXER comprising three key modules: code slicing, knowledge retrieval, and patch generation.
 Given a Solidity code file, we first use Remix [18] to attempt compilation.
 If the file fails to compile, our approach automatically generates patches by leveraging the compiler’s error messages and relevant expert knowledge.
 ![Framework of SMCFixer](./picture/framework.png)

+## Evaluation
+### RQ1: What is the current state of Solidity version evolution, and what challenges does it pose?
+Solidity’s rapid evolution (84 versions,
+131 major changes) poses challenges during smart contract migration.
+Version gaps often trigger compilation errors (71% of changes introduce such issues), underscoring developers’ struggles to keep pace with language updates.
+!(./picture/rq1-1)
+!(./picture/rq1-2)
+### RQ2: Can LLMs help solve the challenges brought by the Solidity version evolutions mentioned above?
+LLMs exhibit varying capabilities in resolving Solidity compilation errors, with performance differing significantly across error types.
+Increasing prompt granularity directly enhances their effectiveness in addressing these issues.
+!(./picture/rq2)
+### RQ3: How does our approach perform in fixing errors?
+We compare our approach with open-source and closed-source LLMs to verify the overall performance of SMCFIXER fixing compile errors.
+Our method boosts LLMs' ability to fix Solidity errors from version updates, surpassing standalone models and reducing performance disparities between smaller and larger LLMs in diverse errors.
+!(./picture/rq3)
+### RQ4: How do our selected design choices perform?
+We first perform ablation studies to validate the effectiveness of the module, then evaluate the performance of the retrieval approach.
+Our approach relies on two key components: code slicing and retrieval mechanisms.
+The retrieval mechanism plays a vital role in performance enhancement, while setting a maximum loop iteration of 5 proves most efficient for error correction.
+!(./picture/rq4-1)
+!(./picture/rq4-2)
+!(./picture/rq4-3)
+### RQ5: How does our approach perform in handling real-world completion errors?
+We test the effectiveness of our approach using GitHub/Stack Overflow smart contracts.
+SMCFixer is highly effective for resolving Solidity version-related compilation errors in real-world scenarios, narrowing the performance gap between proprietary and open-source models and significantly enhancing their overall error correction capabilities.
+!(./picture/rq5)

 ## Usage
 First Install the required Python packages